 Millions of people visit Florida each year, but most don’t venture out of Orlando.
 The further you get out of town roadside attractions start to pop up everywhere.
 Things like Alligator Encounters and the World Largest Bowling Pin are common sites.
-But there is one, in particular, that is a must see: The Everglades Wonder Gardens.
+But there is one, in particular, that is a must-see: The Everglades Wonder Gardens in Bonita Springs.

 We found the Everglades Wonder Gardens off the old Tamiami Trail in Bonita Springs Florida.
 As one of the first roadside attractions in Florida it flourished.
 But since the newer highway has diverted traffic away, it has become a forgotten treasure.
 For me, just getting back from a Disney Park, it was a dream come true.

 They opened in 1936 as a roadside attraction with something for everyone.
 Between the botanical jungles, national history museum, birds, and reptiles, it grew into something magical.
 In 2014, a group of local residents transformed it into a nonprofit organization.
 They have restored the exhibits and added educational programs into the mix.
 They also take in rescue animals from failed roadside attractions.

 From the outside, you knew this place has something special inside.
 It is like walking back in time.
 Walking in you are welcomed by a very friendly parrot.
 After exploring the welcome center and exiting the doors to the gardens, you enter a world of wonder.
 The gardens spread out in every direction, filled with mature plants.
 Inbetween the gardens, was home to different types of birds and reptile.

 The biggest draw for many visitors is the alligators.
 These alligators were rescued from a different roadside attraction and were not being well taken care of.
 The Everglades Wonder Gardens brought them back to full health and they are now thriving.
 They even have their own lagoon, with a bridge for visitors to walk over and get a little closer.